identity-box/hyperpath/README.md

     yarn demo

 You can then open the demo in two different browser windows (Chromium and Chrome work for sure).
 The first window will act as your listener, the other one as the dialer.
 First, hit the "Listen" button in the listener window.
-As a result, a channel id and encryption key will be displayed in the listener window.
-You have to manually copy-paste those into the appropriate fields of the "Dialer" section in your dialer window.
+As a result, a channel id will be displayed in the listener window.
+You have to manually copy-paste it into the appropriate field of the "Dialer" section in your dialer window.
 The other fields will be filled in automatically, don't worry.
 Then you hit "Dial" in the dialer window.
-Currently, you will see the following error in the console:

-    Error: protocol selection failed

-I don't yet understand why this doesn't work.

 Tip: extended logging of big part of the libp2p stack can be enabled by typing this in the browser console (and reloading the page afterwards):